Starlite Ferries: History

-In August 2018, Starlite Ferries became the first Philippine ferry company to operate branches of the Japanese convenience store FamilyMart.
-Four of the company's RORO ferries, MV Starlite Pioneer, MV Starlite Jupiter, MV Starlite Pacific and MV SWM Salve Regina each opened a FamilyMart store onboard.
+In August 2018, Starlite Ferries became the first Philippine ferry company to operate the Japanese convenience store FamilyMart branches.
+Four of the company's RORO ferries, MV Starlite Pioneer, MV Starlite Jupiter, MV Starlite Pacific and MV SWM Salve Regina each opened a FamilyMart store on board.
 The first three ferries operate along the Batangas-Calapan route while the last ferry operates along the Batangas-Caticlan route.
 The opening of the convenience stores follows Starlite Ferries owner Dennis Uy's acquisition of the Philippine franchise of FamilyMart.

 Routes

 As of October 2025, Starlite Ferries serve the following destinations:

 Fleet

-Starlite Ferries currently has a fleet of 12 RORO ferry, most of which are refurbished after 20–30 years of service in Japan.
-In 2015, it added to its fleet the brand-new flagship MV Starlite Pioneer, built by Kegoya Dock Co., Ltd. The acquisition of the new ship is part of a fleet upgrade composed of 10 vessels and financed by the Philippine Business Bank.